 Eat, drink and be merry for tonight you’ll fall in love with your slow cooker all over again.

-Click here to enter for a chance to win a KitchenAid multi-cooker and a year supply of Minerva Dairy Amish Roll Butter.
-Good luck on the recipe contest.
+Click here (UPDATE, ENDED) to enter for a chance to win a KitchenAid multi-cooker and a year supply of Minerva Dairy Amish Roll Butter.
+Good luck with the recipe contest.
 I’m hoping that if I don’t win that at least one or more of my readers/followers will win it.